 What you say is important, but so is how you say it.
 Posture, tone of voice, eye contact and stance speak volumes.
-When people give mixed messages there is a disconnect between what they say and how they say it.
-This leaves the listener confused, experiencing uncertainty about which is true, the words they hear or what they experience from the speaker's demeanor and the feelings imparted.
-Be sure your verbal and non-verbal communication are aligned.
+When people give mixed messages, there is a disconnect between what they say and how they say it.
+This leaves the listener confused, so ensure your verbal and non-verbal communication align.